 There are some disadvantages included with E-Beam Evaporation Systems as they involve very high voltages that can be hazardous and require extensive safety precautions.
-It requires moderately complex set-up and maintenance costs.
+It requires moderately complex equipment set-up and maintenance costs.

 What is Flash Thermal Evaporation Deposition?

 Flash Thermal Evaporation is where a fine wire or powder of coating material is used and sometimes continuously fed into a hot ceramic crucible or heating element that evaporates nearly instantly when the power is applied, or when continuously fed, on contact to the hot element.
-While deposition rates and thicknesses using a wire are limited by the wire’s diameter, Flash Thermal Evaporation using crucibles is faster.
+While deposition rates and thicknesses using a wire are limited by the wire’s diameter, Flash Thermal Evaporation Equipment using crucibles is faster.
 How coating powders are fed into the crucible is a crucial success factor for achieving consistent thickness in films.

 Quartz Crystal Control

 Most Thermal (Resistive, E-Beam or Flash) Evaporation PVD systems include quartz crystal deposition control, whereby real time deposition rate monitoring and control takes most of the work out of achieving the right thickness.
 Thin Film Evaporation systems can also be configured with various hardware or software options.
-These can include ion source capability either for in situ cleaning of substrate surfaces or for ion assisted deposition, or substrate pre heat stations.
+These can include ion source capability either for in situ cleaning of substrate surfaces or for ion assisted depostion, or substrate pre heat stations.